SergioCaptio/bincount/readme.md

 eg.
  - the balance directive overwrite the account amount.
  - options are not only in the first 10 lines of the file
- - if a price is missing for a commodity, assume a 1:1 with base_currency
+ - if a price is missing for a commodity, assume a 1:1 with operating currency

 ----------------------------------------------------------------